 Impact on fees

-The malus can increase your fees by 50% to 100% or more for problematic packaging.
-Conversely, a well-designed, easily recyclable packaging can earn a bonus that reduces your fee by 5% to 20%.
+The malus can increase your fees by 50% to 100% for problematic packaging.
+Conversely, a well-designed, easily recyclable packaging can earn a bonus that reduces your fee by roughly 15% to 20%.
 The net effect: a brand using recycled cardboard might pay less than half per kilogram compared to a brand using multi-layer plastic pouches.

 Examples